MattWoelk/DirectedDiffusion/README.txt

-How to do timings:
+How Timings Are Done:
-- Have a run() command for each node which runs each of its functions for one iteration.
+- Have a run() command for each node which runs each of its functions for each iteration.
 - A global counter would be incremented which would be used to store timestamps.
-  It will be accessible from a static getCurrentTime() function in the Node class.

 In run(), all of the sending of information happens.
   - send interest
   - send expdata
+  - send reinforcements
-  - send reinforcement
+  - send reinforcement data
   - generate data (send reinforced data)
     - wait for the reinforcement data before sending these for the first time
-    - after the first time, just send them every few time ticks or something
+    - after the first time, just send them every assigned period
   - each "ROUND" is one time-stamp's worth of time.

-Energy is stored for the entire system in a TotalEnergy
+Energy is stored for each node in nodeEnergyUsed
 - a broadcast uses the same amount of energy as a monocast
+- each message sent uses 1 unit of energy.

 Limitations of the code to keep in mind:
 - Nodes currently hold on to every packet they receive forever.
 It may be good (for ram-usage) to give them a time limit.
 - Each node can only have one type of data which it generates in the current implementation at any one time.
 - All packets are sent from any node all at the same time.
   - the only time which is taken into account is the time required to send all nodes at once.
   - this could be changed; we could have a queue of packets; one being sent at each run().
+  - therefore, time-stamps don't really mean anything important in this simulator.
-  - this will not affect the calculation of energy, which is stored in the TotalEnergy variable.
+  - this will not affect the calculation of energy.
 - There is a global counter of id so that none are ever repeated
   - it is just a time-stamp! :)
     - make sure that two nodes don't both send an interest for the same thing at the same time.
 (This would not be a limitation in the real world, because the time-stamp would be accurate enough that the probability of this happening would be very small.)
     - we could use a counter instead, then say that in real-life we'd use a time-stamp. //TODO
 - there can only be one sink for any time of data at any one point in time